act-rules/act-rules.github.io/pages/design/manual-template-empty.md

   previous_authors: - # (full names as found in `contributors` property in `package.json` - if not yet listed, please have authors added to the list)

 ---
+This is the template for the manual test rules.
+It matches the automation rules but there are parts that can be completed with help from other community members (like adding examples of code).

+For the starting section, and examples, complete what you feel comfortable with and then ask for help via emails to the chairs of the ACT Task Force and Community Group.
+Delete these instructions after the --- and before "id:" (delete rows 38-41).

+Save the finished rule with the Title to display or success criterion aspect being tested.

 ## Applicability